 This page brings together information about library services and tools supporting the College in the Schools curriculum.

-Initiate your Account to Access University of Minnesota Libraries
+Initiate your account to access University of Minnesota Libraries Online

 As a College in the School student, you have full access to all the resources at the Libraries.
-Our extensive online resources such as online journals, magazines, newspapers, databases and ebooks are available to any computer with Internet access and your UMN email and password.
+Our extensive online resources such as online journals, magazines, newspapers, databases and ebooks are available to use on any computer with Internet access and your UMN email and password.
 If you haven't done so, initiate your account now to get started.
-You will also be prompted to set up "duo."
+You will also be prompted to set up "duo" which is a two factor authentication system.

 - ENGL 1001W: Finding Scholarly Literary Criticism